Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 - Orbital Core

-You’re gonna fight 4 Sporogenic Probe Droids and 3 sets of Sporogenic Scouts + Spore-maddened beasts.
+You’re gonna fight 4 Sporogenic Probe Droids and 3 sets of Sporogenic Scouts, the first and third set come with a pair of Spore-maddened beasts.

 Bonus Mechanic: Spore Delerium